 Historical Significance of the Temple

-The sanctum houses the granite image of Swaminathaswamy which is 6 feet tall.
-The deity is adorned with golden armours, crowns and a diamond lance.
-Unlike other Murugan temples where a peacock is placed axial to the deity, this temple has an elephant.
+At the hilltop sanctum, devotees worship the six-foot-tall granite image of Lord Swaminathaswamy.
+Priests adorn the deity with golden armour, crowns, and a diamond lance.
+Unlike most Murugan temples where a peacock appears as the vahana, this temple uniquely features an elephant.

 Reference to the Literature